-As of May 31, 2024, the purchase price allocation is preliminary.
-The preliminary purchase price allocation was based upon a preliminary valuation, and the Company's estimates and assumptions are subject to change within the measurement period (not to exceed twelve months following the acquisition date).
+As of August 31, 2024, the allocation of the purchase price has not been finalized and the one-year measurement period has not ended.
 The primary areas of the preliminary purchase price allocation that are not yet finalized relate to the valuation of identifiable intangible assets acquired, the fair value of certain tangible assets acquired and liabilities assumed, and deferred income taxes.
-The

-Company expects to continue to obtain information for the purpose of determining the fair value of the assets acquired and liabilities assumed on the acquisition date throughout the remainder of the measurement period.
+The Company expects to continue to obtain information for the purpose of determining the fair value of the assets acquired and liabilities assumed on the acquisition date throughout the remainder of the measurement period.

 As a result of further refining its estimates and assumptions since the date of the acquisition, the Company recorded measurement period adjustments to the initial purchase price allocation.
-Adjustments were primarily made to cash, goodwill, accrued compensation and benefits, accrued liabilities and deferred income taxes.
-These measurement period adjustments to the preliminary purchase price allocation during the three and six months ended May 31, 2024 were not material.
+Adjustments were primarily made to cash, goodwill, accrued compensation and benefits, accrued liabilities, other long-term liabilities and deferred income taxes.
+For the nine months ended August 31, 2024, the Company recorded measurement period adjustments of \$31,641 to goodwill.